 Where can I get All-on-4 dental implants?

-They will discuss your treatment plan at your initial consultation.
+Once you find your All-on-4 dentist, they will discuss your treatment plan at your initial consultation.
 Remember, if you’re not a suitable candidate for All-on-4 they will recommend an alternative treatment.

 Many Americans travel to Central America or other destinations to take advantage of cheaper dental work.
 If you live near the Mexico border this can be very convenient and extremely cost-effective.
 Find out more about US dental tourism here.